 Archetypes also add meaning and convey messages that verbal and written information cannot.
 Thus they help bring brands alive.
-They are powerful in revealing new ideas to help brands challenge category conventions, stand-out and reconnect with consumers.
+They are also powerful in stimulating new ideas to help brands challenge category conventions, stand-out and reconnect with consumers.
 Thus understanding the archetypal nature and power of a brand is the first step to realising the strategic benefits outlined in Figure 1.
-Archetypes can also help explain brand successes and failures; brand marketing activity that correlates most strongly with archetypes tends to be more successful and value enhancing (and vice versa) (6).
-Once you name your archetype and understand how it works, the more you can express it, use it and avoid career-limiting mistakes!
+Once you determine your archetype and understand how it works, the more easily you can express it, use it and also avoid career-limiting mistakes!
+Brand marketing activity that correlates most strongly with archetypes tends to be more successful and value enhancing (and vice versa) (6).

-The right brand positioning, personality and archetype depends on the market in which you compete, your customer segments and their needs.
-Also the brand positioning spaces occupied by competitors, as well as your own strengths and weaknesses.
+The right brand positioning, personality and archetype depends on the market in which you compete, your customer segments and also their needs.
+In addition, the brand positioning spaces occupied by competitors, as well as your own strengths and weaknesses.

 - As search engine marketing relegates brands to a few keywords, avoid dumbing down your brand.
 Strengthen your brand strategy by investing in a colourful brand personality to be seen and heard.

 - Understanding and optimising brands transforms the ability to compete.
 If you are #2 or #3 in a category, this could give you an edge to overtake a competitor.
 So search for and express the distinctive and engaging combination of personality traits to build consumer-brand relationships.
 If products are people, then brands are friends or loved ones.

 - For service or digital brands, that customers meet through people, such as in call or service centres, a brand personality or archetype blueprint will also help staff to converse and behave consistently.
 Further if you have a service glitch, customers will be more forgiving.